DeepBlockDeepak/kaggle_titanic/README.md

 This project is an approach to the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic), aiming to predict the survival of passengers aboard the Titanic using machine learning techniques.
 The project involves data preprocessing, feature engineering, model training with a RandomForestClassifier, and predicting survival outcomes.

 ## Data Description
 The project utilizes the Titanic dataset from Kaggle, obtained via `kaggle competitions download -c titanic`.
-It includes:
+From Kaggle:
-- `train.csv`: The training dataset with passenger details and survival labels.
+> - `train.csv` contains the details of a subset of the passengers on board (891 to be exact) and importantly, will reveal whether they survived or not, also known as the "ground truth".
-- `test.csv`: The test dataset for making survival predictions.
+> - The `test.csv` dataset contains similar information but does not disclose the "ground truth" for each passenger.
+It's your job to predict these outcomes.
 - `gender_submission.csv`: The expected submission format.

 ## Model Details
 The model is a RandomForestClassifier from scikit-learn, trained with 100 trees and a maximum depth of 10 (`RandomForestClassifier(n_estimators=100, max_depth=10, random_state=1)`).
 The model is trained in `src/train.py` and persisted to `models/titanic_model.pkl`.